Maharaja Chhatrasal Bundelkhand University

 Maharaja Chhatrasal Bundelkhand University (MCBU) is a state university in Chhatarpur, India.
-Dr. Priyavrat Shukla is appointed as first vice-chancellor.
+While the university campus is under construction at Guraiya Road (Near Peetambra Colony/Khare Colony, Satai Road), temporarily building has been allotted by Government Maharaja P.G.
+College of its Commerce Block for administration and affiliation purposes.

 Affiliated colleges

 The institution affiliates the colleges of Chhatarpur district and other neighbouring districts like Damoh, Panna, Sagar, Tikamgarh and Niwari.

 Campus

-While the university campus is under construction, temporarily building has been allotted by Government Maharaja P.G.
+While the university campus is under construction at Guraiya Road (Near Peetambra Colony/Khare Colony, Satai Road), temporarily building has been allotted by Government Maharaja P.G.
 College of its Commerce Block for administration and affiliation purposes.